rashuzak/triviaGame/README.md

 .You have 30 seconds to answer each of the question before time runs out.

+.An 'Alert' will pop up to tell you if your choice is correct or not.

+.Click on the 'OK' to go to the next question.

-.When the game ends, your corret and incorrect score will be displayed for you.
+.When the game ends, your correct and incorrect score will be displayed for you.